RyanJosephMills/LearningJournal/README.md

 I tried to create a pause menu; however, when I did, none of my buttons worked as intended.

+# 26/11/2023

+I have managed to fix my pause menu problem.
+The issue that I was having was that I didn't have an Event System in the hierarchy, so without that, I wasn't able to click the button

 # 27/11/2023
 I created a Moving platform using the enemy movement code, which works similarly.